blue-devil/xchg_rax_rax-solutions/0x07/README.md

 ## Final Thoughts

 So basically this 4 instructions sets `SF - Sign Flag` if rax is negative.
-So you can use your conditional jumps.
+Thus you can use your conditional jumps.

 ## Resources